The Ultimate Guide to Minecraft Server Specs

-Minecraft is an incredible, fun, and engaging game that millions of people play all across the globe.
-It is played by kids and adults alike.
-Online servers make it easier for friends to get together and play Minecraft with each other, they also make it possible for gamers to meet new people and play with stranger Minecrafters!
+Minecraft is an incredible, fun, and engaging game that millions of people play worldwide and everyone from kids and adults plays this game regularly.
+Minecraft also has online servers so that friends can get together and play Minecraft with each other.

 What is a Minecraft server?